1. How do you find files based on specific criteria using the find

-The find command searches for files and directories based on conditions like name, size, or modification time.
+The find command is a powerful tool for locating files and directories based on attributes like name, size, and modification time.

 find /path/to/search -name "*.log" -size +10M -mtime -7